Tomb of Perneb: Exhibit at the Metropolitan Museum of Art

 The tomb was dismantled in 1913 by Albert Lythgoe and Ambrose Lansing, with the help of countless Egyptian workers.
-It was brought to the US from Saqqara that year, where it was received and organized by Caroline Ransom Williams.
+It was brought to the United States from Saqqara that year, where it was received and organized by Caroline Williams.
 It was reassembled at the MMA, in Gallery D4.

 The tomb was opened to the public on 3 February 1916 to what Ransom called "great éclat."
 She wrote to her colleague James Breasted that "People were formed in line two abreast all the way back to the Fifth avenue entrance to get into the chambers.
 Glass positions electrically lighted illustrate the former position and the taking down of the tomb.
 There are two cases of the objects found in the course of the excavations including the greater part of Perneb’s skull.
 A model of the entire tomb makes clear the position of the burial chamber."

 She wrote a handbook about the tomb, geared toward the general public and visitors to the exhibition, The Tomb of Perneb, with Illustrations.

 In its original location, there were two small obelisks at the western corners of the courtyard, honoring the sun god Re.
 These are no longer part of the museum exhibit.

 As of 2018, it is at the entrance to the museum's collection of Egyptian art.
 Visitors can enter the tomb and walk through its rooms.
-Some of the internal hieroglyphics have been translated into English.
+Some of the internal hieroglyphs have been translated into English.